cloudquery/cloudquery/plugins/source/aws/policies/README.md

 git clone https://github.com/cloudquery/cloudquery.git cloudquery
 ```

-Check out the tag matching the AWS Source plugin version you are using, so that the policy queries match the table schemas:
+Check out the tag matching the AWS Source plugin version you are using:

 ```bash
 cd cloudquery